 He is retired a few years ago and fills his time with a variety of interests including golf, learning Gaelic, walking the family dog and local history.
 He has been a Trustee of the Coastal Communities Museum in North Berwick for five years, initially as Treasurer and more recently as Chair.

-Olwyn moved to North Berwick from Edinburgh over 20 years ago.
-Her son attended the High School.
-For 40 years her career has been in archaeology and heritage management.
-She has excavated widely in Scotland and Scandinavia, and has published numerous books and articles about Scotland’s heritage.
-Until December 2015, she worked for Historic Scotland as head of a team responsible for protecting Scotland’s historic sites, monuments and battlefields.
+Olwyn has lived in North Berwick for 22 years and her son attended the High School.
+For 40 years her career was in archaeology and heritage management, and she has published numerous books and articles about Scotland’s heritage.
+Until December 2015, she worked for Historic Scotland as head of a team responsible for protecting Scotland’s historic sites and monuments.

 Geraldine Prince, elected to the Community Council in November 2017, has a wide range of experience in the arts and lifelong learning and is looking forward to serving the town where she has lived since 2001.